hibbs-byte/Genre-Classification-Using-MFCC-LBP-FDR/README.md

 ## Author

-This project was developed by [Your Name].
+This project was developed by Mohammad Hibban Ali.
-For inquiries or collaborations, please connect via [LinkedIn](https://www.linkedin.com/in/YOURPROFILE) or email at your.email@example.com.